 The Dean of the CGPS, or his designate, will consider any petitions from students whose request for leave has been initially denied by the academic unit.

 The leave period is not included in the time period for completion of the degree, and tuition is not assessed during the leave.
 While a student is on leave, all supervisory processes are suspended.
-Unless otherwise permitted by the source of funding, financial support offered to the student as a full-time, fully-qualified student is not available to students on leave.back to top
+Unless otherwise permitted by the source of funding, financial support offered to a full-time, fully-qualified student is not available to a student on leave.back to top

 10.6.1.
 Compassionate and Medical Leaves

 A graduate student who has developed an illness, who has been the victim of an accident, or who has suffered grave events in his/her life, upon provision of appropriate documentation to the Graduate Chair, may be eligible for medical or compassionate leave.
 The Graduate Chair should forward these documents and a letter of support to the CGPS for approval.
 At the end of a medical leave and before returning to active studies, the student may be asked to provide to the Graduate chair and to CGPS a physician’s certificate indicating the condition necessitating the leave no longer compromises the graduate program.back to top

 10.6.2.
 Maternity, Adopting, Parenting Leaves